Things to do in Wellington, Tamil Nadu

 1. Explore the Madras Regiment Museum

 Did you know that the oldest infantry regiment of the Indian Army is the Madras Regiment?
 Raised in 1750s, the regiment participated in campaigns with the British Army and post-independence Indian Army.
-The Madras Regiment Museum pays tribute to the regiment’s rich history and contribution across the world in war and peacekeeping activities.
+Henceforth, the Madras Regiment Museum pays tribute to the regiment’s rich history and contribution across the world in war and peacekeeping activities.
 The officer guides you through the double storeys of the museum narrating the brave stories and achievements of the Madras Regiment.

 P.S- Mobiles and cameras are prohibited inside.
 Though you can use mobile camera around the museum building.